 The Lower End of the Scale

-At the other opposite end of the scale, you feel completely powerless, and you think you have no control over your life.
+At the other opposite end of the scale, you see emotions associated with feeling powerless.
 Things seem to always happen to you, and you feel like a victim.
 You feel vulnerable, afraid, depressed and unworthy.
 Feeling powerless is the place of self-loathing and fear.
 It doesn’t get any worse than this.

 Starting at the Bottom

-At the bottom of the scale, you tend to turn on yourself, you tend to also turn negative thoughts towards yourself, and that only makes you feel worse because it isn’t who you are.
+At the bottom of the scale, you tend to turn on yourself, turning negative thoughts towards yourself, which only makes you feel worse.

-When you are at the bottom—it is time to start telling yourself some real truths, truths that you can believe right here and now.
+When you are at the bottom of the scale—it is time to start telling yourself some real truths, truths that you can believe right here and now.
 For example, blaming others for your life is more empowering than feeling shame, so allow yourself to blame; just don’t get stuck there too long.

 Keep working on slowly but steadily, getting further up the scale.